Codifly

 There is a recurring conversation in infrastructure teams:if AI can write YAML, generate basic pipelines, review logs, and propose initial configurations, what is left of the traditional DevOps role?

 It is a legitimate concern.
-Much of the operational work that for years defined a DevOps engineer —repetitive, low-judgment, and highly structured tasks— is exactly the kind of work that AI tools are doing increasingly well.
+Much of the operational work that for years defined a DevOps engineer —repetitive, low-judgment, and highly structured tasks— is exactly the kind of work that AI tools are doing increasingly better.
 Generating a Kubernetes manifest, drafting a CI/CD pipeline, or summarizing a stack trace is no longer a professional differentiator.

 Three disciplines drive this movement, and all three are a natural evolution of a DevOps role, not a career change: